Peggie Castle: Film

 Castle was discovered by a talent scout at a restaurant in Beverly Hills and signed to a seven-year contract with Universal-International.
 She made her film debut in the 1947 film When a Girl's Beautiful.
-In 1949, she was named "Miss Cheesecake" by the Southern California Restaurant Association; and later that year, the Junior Chamber of Commerce named her "Miss Three Alarm".
-She appeared in the films Mr. Belvedere Goes to College (1949), Payment on Demand (1951), The Prince Who Was a Thief (1951) Invasion, U.S.A.
+In 1949, she was named "Miss Cheesecake" by the Southern California Restaurant Association, and later that year, the Junior Chamber of Commerce named her "Miss Three Alarm".
+Best known for her leading role as the femme fatale in the 1953 film adaptation of Mickey Spillane's best-selling novel I, The Jury, Castle also appeared in the films Mr. Belvedere Goes to College (1949), Payment on Demand (1951), The Prince Who Was a Thief (1951) Invasion, U.S.A.
 (1952), Cow Country (1953), 99 River Street (1953), Beginning of the End (1957), and Arrivederci Roma (1957).
 She often starred in Westerns, appearing in nearly a dozen between Wagons West (1952) and Hell's Crossroads (1957).

 Television

 In the 1950s, Castle moved into television, with multiple guest roles on Fireside Theater, Cheyenne, 77 Sunset Strip, and The Restless Gun.
-In 1956, she appeared as Mississippi in the episode Fury At Rio Hondo and then again in 1957 as Amy Gordon on Cheyenne in the episode titled "The Spanish Grant".
+In 1956, she appeared as Mississippi in the episode "Fury at Rio Hondo" and then again in 1957 as Amy Gordon on Cheyenne in the episode titled "The Spanish Grant".
 In 1957, she played defendant Sally Fenner in the Perry Mason episode, "The Case of the Negligent Nymph".
 Also in 1957, she was a primary star on Gunsmoke, as forlorn Nita Tucker in the episode "Chester's Murder".

 From 1959 to 1962, she co-starred in the television Western series Lawman, her first continuing series.
 Her role as saloon owner Lily Merrill brought out a new dimension of Castle's talent.
 She said, "For the first time in my life, I'm a singer—that's the producer's opinion, not mine."

 Her final onscreen role was a guest appearance in a 1966 episode of The Virginian.